young-kcd/firebird/doc/README.read_consistency.md

 Block size could be set in firebird.conf using new setting **TipCacheBlockSize**.
 Default value is 4MB and it could keep 512K transactions.

+**CONCURRENCY** transactions now uses **database snapshot** described above.
+Thus instead of taking a private copy of TIP at own start it just keeps value of global Commit Number at a moment.

 # Statement level read consistency for read-committed transactions

 ## Not consistent read problem